 International Baccalaureate studies also involve compulsory courses and also a part which relates to something learned outside school from a real life situation.

-So, what is the English Baccalaureate?
-It’s a way to compare secondary schools to see how many of their students received good grades in their GCSEs.
-But not all subjects count towards it – only a certain few, considered the ‘core’ subjects.
+The English Baccalaureate is a way to compare secondary schools to see how many students received good grades in their GCSEs.

 Now we’ve explained the mysteries of the EBacc, do you have any other questions about education?
 If so you’ll find the EQ Knowledge Bank a valuable resource.
 We have a whole host of articles, written by teachers and educationalists, each one aimed at answering a specific question asked by parents.
 And it’s not all about education – we also cover children’s health, their safety and important issues such as protection from bullies.
 It’s well worth a look!